-Read Conference Director Andrea Olinger's remarks from the closing session, which include a discussion of the critique of the Wednesday roundtable, "Beyond the Land Acknowledgement: Decolonial Actions for the Watson Conference and the University of Louisville."
+Read a report on racial equity and inclusion at the 2021 conference, as well as conference director Andrea Olinger's remarks from the closing session, which include a discussion of the critique of the Wednesday roundtable, "Beyond the Land Acknowledgement: Decolonial Actions for the Watson Conference and the University of Louisville."

 Wednesday, April 21, 2021

 - Optional, before the session begins: Assemble and microwave your Watson Mug Cake.
 Upload a Zoom background that might be a good conversation starter—perhaps one that represents a hobby or a favorite place.

 - 10 minutes: As we enjoy our mug cakes, the Watson Conference director will make some announcements (read access copy).

 - 10-15 minutes: In moderated breakout rooms, we will introduce ourselves and (1) describe what brings us here and what we’d like to learn and contribute, and (2) reflect on ideas for creating and preserving an inclusive communal space over Zoom.